vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMMyVmwareAccount.md

 Get-vRSLCMMyVmwareAccount
 ```

-This example retrieves all the My VMware Accounts assigned in VMware Aria Suite Lifecycle
+This example retrieves all the My VMware Accounts assigned in VMware Aria Suite Lifecycle.